 Course Prefix Course No. Course Title

 POL 5603 Theories of International Relations

 POL 5703 Theories of Comparative Politics

-· · · · · · · · · · · · · · · · · · ·

-General Electives......12 Hours
+General Electives(Thesis Option) 12 Hours General Electives.....(Capstone Option) 15 Hours

-- 1. Plan of Study.
+- Plan of Study.
 Each student must file a plan of study with his/her graduate program advisor and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
 The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 2.
 Academic Standards.
 Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 3.
-Achieve a minimum score of "pass" on a competency exam in one of the following subject areas: American Politics, International Relations, Comparative Politics, Public Administration, or Public Law.
-With the approval of the graduate program advisor, a student who fails one of these exams may once, but only once, retake that exam or take another subject area exam. - 4.
-Thesis.
-Complete an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, and abstract page to the JCGS. - 5.
+Competency Examination.
+Achieve a minimum score of "pass" on a competency examination in one of the following subject areas: American Politics, International Relations, Comparative Politics, Public Administration, or Public Law.
+With the approval of the graduate program advisor, a student who fails one of these examinations may once, but only once, retake that examination or take another subject area examination. - 4.
+Capstone or Thesis.
+Complete either the capstone (POL 5983) or an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, summary and abstract page to the JCGS. - 5.
 Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.